emerytan/bmd-hdsdi-rtr/README.md

 # bmd-hdsdi-rtr

 Node.js web server to control and monitor Blackmagic HD-SDI Video routers.
-This is a work in progress.

 # setup instructions

+Assuming Node.js has already been installed, clone the repo then run the following commands.

 ```
 npm install
 mpm run build
 ```

-## how to set ip address for BMD video hub
+## how to set ip address for BMD video hub & start the server.
 ```
 node server 'ipaddress'
 example...
 node server '10.0.99.50'
 ```

-# to-do list
-- add rollup-plugin-babel to dev-dependencies for transpiling
-- add a means to hide unwanted destinations on client page
+# hope it works!